Getting started

 To use Requal, you need to have the R language installed and running on your machine.
 You can download and install R from here.
 You will also need a web browser with JavaScript support (i.e. any of the standard issue browsers like Firefox, Chrome, or Safari).

-You can install Requal from GitHub by following these steps (assuming you have R installed on your machine):
+Alternatively, you can install a Requal release from GitHub by following these steps (assuming you have R installed on your machine):

 - Download the current release of Requal from Releases.
 The installation file is in the